50 Latest Germany IELTS Topics

 The pie charts show the electricity generated in Germany and France from all sources and renewables in the year 2009.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.

-The chart below gives information about the cultural changes among people in Germany and the UK.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The line graph shows the price of banana in Japan, France, Germany, and the USA from 1994 to 2004 Summaris3 the information by selecting and reporting the main features, and make comparison where relevant.

 🚀 Prepare for IELTS writing section today!